drewstaylor/ambur-mcp/README.md

 ### Building this project

-To build this project requires the `nightly` build of Rust, this will allowing using edition 2024 of rustc.
+To build this project requires the `nightly` build of Rust, this will allow using edition 2024 of rustc.

 ```sh
 # Build for development